g7eternal/jackbox-forsen-pack-6/README.md

 In order to install the pack you must own the original game.
 Installer supports only Steam edition of the game.

+It is recommended that you update the pack frequently - either using our autoinstaller, or manually.
+Refer to [Releases](https://github.com/g7eternal/jackbox-forsen-pack-6/releases) section to see the changelogs for each update.

 > ⚠ This pack contains strong language :)

 ## About the pack